GET FREE ESTIMATE

 How to Distinguish Between Spider & Mosquito Bites

 Spider bites and mosquito bites both manifest as red bumps on the skin and can look very similar to each other.
 The majority of the time, the best way to tell the difference between a spider bite vs mosquito bite is to pay attention to how it feels.
-Typically, mosquito bites are only itchy and uncomfortable, while spider bites tend cause pain.
+Typically, mosquito bites are only itchy and uncomfortable, while spider bites tend to cause a bit of pain.

 Some spider bites leave two distinct dots behind, which can also help you identify them.
 In addition, mosquito bites sometimes look like irregular, misshapen welts, while spider bites tend to be more round.
-Both types of bites are dry, which means that if they start to ooze puss or some other kind of fluid, it’s a sign that there’s an infection.
+Both types of bites are dry, which means that if they start to ooze puss or some other kind of fluid, it's a sign that there's an infection and to seek medical advice right away.

 Close up image of the back of someone's neck with multiple red-color and inflammed bug bite areas.